system76/docs/_articles/switch.md

 ---

-If you are just coming to [Ubuntu](https://www.ubuntu.com/) from [Apple](https://www.apple.com/), it can be a little confusing where everything is.
-Some software will have the same names, while some tasks need different software.
+If you are coming to [Ubuntu](https://www.ubuntu.com/) from [Apple](https://www.apple.com/), it can be a little confusing at first to figure out where everything is in your OS.
 Generally, all operating systems accomplish the same functions: running programs, managing files, installing software, watching funny cat videos, sending email, and low-level functions, such as networking, keyboard input, and displaying images.

-Ubuntu, included software, and Ubuntu's default desktop environment, [GNOME Shell](https://www.gnome.org/gnome-3/), will handle most needs.
-Additional software can be installed, and the desktop environment can be changed to make the experience quite different.
-We will go through some of the most common operating system tasks, and show where they are located in GNOME Shell.
+In this article, we'll go through some of the most common operating system tasks and show where they are located in Ubuntu's default desktop environment, [GNOME Shell](https://www.gnome.org/gnome-3/).

 ### Running And Managing Programs

-GNOME Shell defaults to having its launcher on the left side of the screen.
-GNOME Shell's launcher handles programs nearly identical to Apple's dock.
+GNOME Shell's launcher in Ubuntu is very similar to Apple's dock in how it handles programs.
+However, GNOME Shell defaults to having its launcher on the left side of the screen.
 To run a program, click on it.
-To run a program not in the launcher, search for it, and then right-click on the program to keep in launcher.
+To run a program not in the launcher, search for it, and then right-click on the program to keep it in the launcher.
 And to see if programs are open, look for the arrows around the icon.

 ![apple-launcher](/images/switch/apple-launcher.png)